uoy-cs-eng2/mdbook-practicals/src/practicals/service-integration/05-background-processing.md

 * Try to fetch the book by ID.
 If it does not exist anymore, stop processing this event.
 * Check if the book already has a publisher.
 If it does, stop processing this event.
 * Try to fetch the publisher(s) via your gateway.
 If the gateway fails or it does not return any results, stop processing this event.
+Note: if the gateway throws an exception, print it to the standard error stream with `exception.printStackTrace()`.
 * Find the `Publisher` with the first name listed by the gateway, and associate it with the `Book`.
 Create the `Publisher` if it does not exist.
 * Update the `Book`.
 Note that since this should always be an update, you can do `repo.update(book)` instead of `repo.save(book)` (which can sometimes be an insert, and sometimes be an update).